 Through this exploration, students were able to assess these impacts in their own lives, and were able to share personal stories of adversity.
 The results of this day were immediate and very powerful for all involved.
 One of the many outcomes was captured in the following comment from a participating student: “I learned a lot about people that I didn’t like before, but now that I know what they go through every day, I look at them a lot different[ly]”.
 Students came to understand the importance of looking deeper than the surface behaviour of others and realized that everyone has a story.
 Students found it healing to share their stories in a safe and respectful environment and were moved when discovering that many of their peers were having similar experiences.

-After the Reality Check workshops, students had a chance to put into action their ‘next steps’ through follow-up action planning.
-At FKSS, students felt it was important to share Reality Check with a larger population of students within their school.
+Students at FKSS, felt it was important to share Reality Check with a larger population of students within their school.
 Seven students planned, networked and supported 65 more FKSS students to participate in a Reality Check workshop.
 These seven students were excellent role models and helped facilitate many of the activities during the day.
 A number of other action plans were also implemented.
 Youth leaders formed a support group where students could continue to share and talk about their experiences.
 Peer counsellors in the senior class plan to restart the compassionate listening group called TADA: Together Against Discrimination Always.
 Supported by a teacher/counsellor, TADA will resume during the 2011-12 school year.
 A Random Acts of Kindness project (RAK) was initiated and students were challenged to plan and carry out one RAK a week.
 The RAK’s were implemented in school, at home and in the community.
 Students were able to share these compassionate experiences in their weekly reflections.

-And most importantly, thank you to the students who participated and showed us that our future is in very good hands!
-As one student reflected in his feedback, “my heart grew 7 sizes”, a sentiment that was felt by so many of us who participated in the Y4C project.
+Thank you to all the students who participated and showed us that our future is in very good hands!